ssb22/gradint/gradint-build/samples/README.txt

 sound files, try Audacity at http://audacity.sourceforge.net/
 - look for its "export selection as WAV" function.

-If you want to keep your recordings as MP3 files instead of WAV files, you MUST read the section "IMPORTANT NOTES ABOUT MP3" at the bottom of this document, to get it to work properly.
-You still need to split them up into words or phrases.

 Every word or phrase must have a first-language version and a foreign-language version (but see later in this file if you want to use foreign-language prompts or if you are